RestComm/sip-servlets/sip-servlets-impl/README-Jboss.txt

-copy the server-jboss.xml located in docs to jboss_home/server/default/deploy/jboss-web.deployer/ and rename it to server.xml look for service tag in the server.xml file and modify the darConfigurationFileLocation attribute to map to your filesystem look for the context tag in the server.xml file and modify the docbase attribute to map to your existing simple-sip-servlet application
+copy the server-jboss.xml located in docs to jboss_home/server/default/deploy/jboss-web.deployer/ and rename it to server.xml look for service tag in the server.xml file and modify the darConfigurationFileLocation attribute to map to your filesystem

-Now you need to modify some extra config files so that jboss can deploy war files containing sip servlet application :
+Now you need to modify some extra config files so that jboss can deploy sar2/war files containing sip servlet application :

 In your jboss_home\server\default\deploy\jboss-web.deployer\context.xml :